SamMSalem/Diabetes-USA-Analysis/README.md

 ### Insights
 The bar chart compares the effectiveness (in USD) of three distinct marketing channels in driving conversions within three key patient segments.
 This is a classic cross-channel, cross-segment performance analysis.
 The more spending in the channel to achieve the conversion or sale is the less effective the channel and vice versa
   - **Direct-to-Consumer DTC:** This includes digital advertising (social media, search engines), email marketing, branded websites, and online patient resources.
-DTC is likely most effective for the "Type 2 Newly Diagnosed" segment.
+DTC is likely the second most effective channel for reaching the targeted segments.
 Best for capturing intent and guiding patients to ask their HCP about the drug.
   - **HCP Outreach Channel:** This includes sales reps detailing physicians, providing samples, medical science liaisons, and professional marketing.
-HCP Outreach is undoubtedly the top-performing channel for the "Obesity Comorbidity" and "Cardiovascular Risk" segments.
+HCP Outreach is undoubtedly the top-performing channel for all the segments.
+It is only going to cost the brand $5 more or less to reach the targeted segment.
 This is a high-touch, high-value channel designed to influence the prescriber directly.
   - **TV:** National or targeted cable TV commercials.
-TV is likely the broad awareness play, potentially showing the most balanced performance across all three segments, but with a lower dollar effectiveness per spend than targeted channels.
-It primes the entire market, making the efforts of the DTC and HCP channels more effective.
+TV is likely the broad awareness play, potentially showing the most balanced performance across all three segments, but with a lower dollar effectiveness per spend than other channels.
+However, it primes the entire market, making the efforts of the DTC and HCP channels more effective.

 ## What is the average cost of a prescription for each drug?